Martchus/cpp-utilities/README.md

 ```
 As you can see, the qmake build system is used.
 However the library itself does *not* depend on Qt.

-The repository also contains PKGBUILD files for building Arch Linux packages.
+The repository PKGBUILDs (also on GitHub) contains files for building Arch Linux packages.
 A PKGBUILD file to build for Windows using the Mingw-w64 compiler is also included.